- Journal Name: Trends in Biosciences Research

 Trends in Biosciences Research is committed to publishing high-quality, original research and maintaining transparency and integrity in the peer review process.
 This Peer Review Policy outlines the procedures and expectations for authors, reviewers, and editors involved in the review process.

-We follow a double-blind peer review system, where both the authors and the reviewers remain anonymous to each other, ensuring impartiality and fairness in evaluating manuscripts.
+We follow a Triple-blind peer review system, where both the authors and the reviewers remain anonymous to each other, ensuring impartiality and fairness in evaluating manuscripts.

 2. Peer Review Process

-The peer review process for Trends in Biosciences Research follows a double-blind model, meaning:
+The peer review process for Trends in Biosciences Research follows a Triple-blind model, meaning:

 This ensures impartial evaluations based on the scientific merit of the manuscript rather than personal bias.
 The steps in the review process include: